wangwangbuaa/Video_Inbetweening/README.md

 # Video_Inbetweening
-Reproduce Paper "From Here to There: Video Inbetweening Using Direct 3D Convolutions From Here to There: Video Inbetweening Using Direct 3D Convolutions" https://arxiv.org/pdf/1905.10240.pdf
+Unofficially Tensorflow implementation of [**From Here to There: Video Inbetweening Using Direct 3D Convolutions From Here to There: Video Inbetweening Using Direct 3D Convolutions**](<https://arxiv.org/pdf/1905.10240.pdf>)

-New model file will uploaded soon.

 ## update
 Still training...